-Our recruiting and retention practices are designed to help us hire and retain a diverse group of lawyers.
-We overhauled our recruiting process a few years ago because we see law student recruits as more than just resumes.
+We designed our recruiting and retention practices to help us hire and retain a diverse group of lawyers.
+To us, law student recruits are a lot more than just resumes.

 We added two new parts to our interview process.
-The first is an interview with a diverse panel of Schiff Hardin partners.
-Schiff Hardin partners ask carefully structured, pre-planned behavioral questions to gather extensive information about students’ professional, academic, extracurricular, and other individual life experiences.
+The first is an interview with a diverse panel of Schiff Hardin lawyers.
+Schiff Hardin lawyers ask structured, pre-planned behavioral questions to gather extensive information about students’ professional, academic, extracurricular, and other individual life experiences.
 The format is designed to eliminate bias, and panel members have been professionally trained to interview effectively.
-The atmosphere is welcoming and lets students highlight their unique backgrounds, experiences, and talents.
+The atmosphere is welcoming and lets students highlight their individual backgrounds, experiences, and talents.

 We are finding many diverse law students who are excited about the Firm – and we are actively recruiting them.

 Over the past few years, we have also redoubled our efforts to increase the pool of diverse candidates that we interview.
-Recently we have interviewed and held resume collections at the Cook County Minority Job Fair, Southeastern Minority Job Fair, Bay Area Diversity Job Fair, Lavender Law and on campus at over twenty law schools nationwide, including Howard University, a predominantly minority law school in Washington, D.C.
-Several of our lawyers also participated in formal and informal mentoring programs, including the University of Chicago’s Women’s Mentoring Program, Northwestern University’s OUTlaw organization, and the Lesbian and Gay Bar Association of Chicago, and the LINK Unlimited Scholars program.
+Recently we have interviewed and held resume collections at the Cook County Minority Job Fair, Southeastern Minority Job Fair, Bay Area Diversity Job Fair, Lavender Law and at over 20 law schools nationwide, including Howard University, a historically black university in Washington, D.C.
+Several of our lawyers also participate in formal and informal mentoring programs, including the University of Chicago’s Women’s Mentoring Program, Northwestern University’s OUTlaw organization, the Lesbian and Gay Bar Association of Chicago, and the LINK Unlimited Scholars program.

 Our recent recruiting results bear out our efforts.
 Over half of our 2016 summer program was women summer associates, and one third of our summer associates were diverse.
-And the 2015 summer associate class has the highest percentage of women summer associates in firm history.
+And the 2015 summer associate class had the highest percentage of women summer associates in firm history.

 Our inclusive environment also helps us retain talent.

-While we plan on the success of every associate and lateral we hire.
+We plan on the success of every associate and lateral we hire.
 But at the same time we know that attorneys have different needs and goals at different stages of their careers and that no two career paths are the same.
 For these reasons, we mentor diverse and non-diverse attorneys and monitor our progress toward creating long, successful, and rewarding careers for each of them.

 Our hiring approach has one additional unique feature: we allow new associates to spend up to a year working in their choice of practice areas before selecting a primary area.
 Further, once an associate has chosen a primary practice area, he or she may still work in others.
 These policies help us both recruit and retain and advance minority and women attorneys.